CAL Actor Language: Schedules

-The IterSelect actor of the previous section illustrated the use of state to control the selection of actions.
+The IterSelect actor of the prior section illustrated the use of state to control the selection of actions.
 This is an extremely common thing to do in practice, and the CAL language provides special syntax for this purpose in the form of schedules.
-Conceptually, one can think of schedules as codifying a particular pattern of using a state variable—they do not add anything to the language in terms of expressiveness.
+Conceptually, schedules can be viewed as codifying a particular pattern of using a state variable; they add nothing to the language in expressiveness.
 The rationale for using schedules is twofold: